Best Grand Canyon

 Why Certain trips didn’t make the Cut

-Dory and other specialty trips being more costly do not make the cut.
+Dory and other specialty trips being more costly and less frequent do not make the cut.
 You’ll also notice a lack of all-paddle rafting trips on the list.
 While many people think they will be bored if they aren’t paddling all day every day, we find many end up preferring to hang out on an oar raft or motor raft while taking in the views and get more than enough exercise with all the hiking and scrambling to waterfalls.

 Best Grand Canyon White Water Rafting Trip